 That’s true, but cars benefit from more sophisticated steering systems and they’ll always be re-calibrated after a tire change.
-It’s always best to change all tires, even if the rears seem barely worn compared to the front.
+It’s always best to change all four tires, even if the rears seem barely worn compared to the front.

 Because you’ll be using slick tires more than ones that run in wet weather, always make sure to stay well-stocked on this front.
 Of course, it depends how you’re running the kart as to how badly the tires will wear and therefore how often you’ll be changing tires.

-When I was racing, we often kept two sets of practice tires which wore down a lot slower and we swapped between these to keep wear to a minimum while we were testing out engine power and handling before a race.
-When you practice in a kart, you won’t be flooring it at every opportunity because you’ll mainly want to be learning the track and looking after the kart!
+When I was racing, we often kept two sets of practice tires, which wore down a lot slower, and we swapped between these to keep wear to a minimum while we were testing out engine power and handling before a race.
+When you practice in a kart, you won’t be flooring it at every opportunity because you’ll mainly want to be learning the track and looking after the kart.

 Then for races, we often set aside four sets of slicks plus a set that I’d start the race on.
 We typically changed tires once during a race of typical sprint length, but we always wanted to make sure we were well-equipped in case of a blow-out or higher track temperatures eating up the rubber quicker than we expected.